 Coming back to the significance of the delays in the PFBR, the fact that the reactor is already scheduled to take more than twice the amount of construction time it was projected to initially is just the first indication of the problems with the DAE’s projections.
 If future reactors were to take so long, then it is clearly not going to be possible for the DAE to meet the targets it set itself for 2050.

 A careful calculation that takes in account the constraints flowing from plutonium availability would lead to drastically lower projections.
-The projections could be even lower if one takes into account potential delays because of infrastructural and manufacturing problems, not to mention economic disincentives due to the high cost of electricity from breeders (Ramana and Suchitra 2011
+The projections could be even lower if one takes into account potential delays because of infrastructural and manufacturing problems, not to mention economic disincentives due to the high cost of electricity from breeders (Ramana and Suchitra 2011), or accidents (Ramana and Kumar 2009).

 - Grover, RB and Subhash Chandra (2006), “Scenario for growth of electricity in India”, Energy Policy,34(17): 2834-2847.